 There is an infinite variety of colour and texture in gemstones.

-Take your pick from the drop down list under the Precious Gemstones Tab above (on desktops only), for lots of information on some of your most popular precious stones.
+Scroll down (on mobile devices) or take your pick from the drop down list under the Precious Gemstones Tab above (desktops), for lots of information on some of your most popular precious stones: Sapphire, Ruby, Emerald, Aquamarine etc.

 Many gemstones are too soft to use in rings which will be worn every day (see Mohs Scale, below).
 But there are still plenty to choose from, and if it is more of an occasion or dress ring, there are very few constraints.